 “The government army has deployed more troops in Mrauk-U, Minbya, Buthidaung, Rathedaung, Ponnagyun, and Paletwa townships,” he said.
 “If the government army launches an offensive attack against the AA, we have to fight them back, so there may be more serious and heavier fighting and larger combat areas.”

 “That’s why I have warned the Rakhine people not to travel alone — to travel at least two or three at a time — and have urged families and relatives to [remain] in their villages,” he said.

-In response, Brigadier General Win Zaw Oo, spokesman for the military’s Western Regional Command which is responsible for Rakhine state, said Myanmar has maintained its current troop levels in the region.
+In response, Colonel Zaw Oo, spokesman for the Myanmar military’s Western Command responsible for Rakhine state, said Myanmar has maintained its current troop levels in the region.

 “Why do you say the government army has deployed more troops?
 Based on what evidence?” he asked.

 “We have been working on our security service in the region with our normal forces,” Win Zaw Oo said.